w6113/website_fall2020/index.md

 #### Recent Announcements
 * (09/23) Solution for A1 is released.
-A2 is released.
+A2 is released and due on a2 is due on 10/04.

 #### Tentative Schedule